Hamideh-Mehri/Synthetic-Data/README.md

 During the training of the discriminator, the conditional vector is shuffled(C2) and concatenated with the embedding vector.
 The resulting vector is fed into the generator.
 The output of the generator is concatenated with the shuffled conditional vector(C2) and fed into the discriminator.
 The real data is concatenated with the original conditional vector(C1) and also fed into the discriminator.

-When training the generator, the conditional vector is sampled based on a shuffle of the transaction sequence.
-Then, the conditional vector is shuffled again and concatenated with a random vector, which is fed into the generator.
-The output of the generator is concatenated with the shuffled conditional vector and fed into the discriminator.
+When training the generator, the conditional vector is sampled based on a shuffle of the transaction sequence(C3).
+Then, the conditional vector is shuffled again(C4) and concatenated with a random vector, which is fed into the generator.
+The output of the generator is concatenated with the shuffled conditional vector(C4) and fed into the discriminator.

-For generating synthetic data, the conditional vector is conditioned randomly on a column and then on a value from that column, considering the entire dataset.
+For generating synthetic data, a row of the whole dataset is chosen randomly, and a categorical column is chosen randomly, and the conditional vector is constructed based on the value of the categorical column on the chosen row.

 ## synth1.csv
 Column of dataset used for training: 'amount', 'tcode', 'month', 'dow', 'year', 'dtme_cat', 'age_group', 'td' procedure of training: the same as explained above
 ## synth2.csv
+Column of dataset used for training: 'amount', 'tcode','month', 'dow', 'year','day'

+During the training of the discriminator,the original conditional vector(C1) is concatenated with the embedding vector.
+The resulting vector is fed into the generator.
+The output of the generator is concatenated with C1 and fed into the discriminator.
+The real data is concatenated with the original conditional vector(C1) and also fed into the discriminator.

+When training the generator, again the conditional vector is sampled based on the transaction sequence(C3).
+Then, the conditional vector is shuffled (C4) and concatenated with a random vector, which is fed into the generator.
+The output of the generator is concatenated with the shuffled conditional vector(C4) and fed into the discriminator.

+For generating synthetic data, an account_id is chosen randomly, for each row of that transaction, a categorical column is sampled randomly, and the conditional vector is constructed based on the categorical column and the value of the categorical column on that row.